Local Planning Strategy

 Rockingham: Our City, Our Future

-We are preparing a new Local Planning Strategy (LPS) to guide the growth and development of our City for the next 20 years and beyond, as well as protecting what the community values most.
-An LPS is an important planning document that assists the community in understanding of the future land use and broader direction of the City.
-The LPS guides the City and government decision makers to make decisions aligned with the City's adopted direction, and the City understands the community plays an important role in participating in the future direction of your community.
+We have prepared a new draft Local Planning Strategy (LPS) based on commissioned research and community feedback to guide the growth and development of our City for the next 15 years and beyond, as well as protecting what the community values most.
+A LPS is an important planning document that assists the community in understanding of the future land use and broader direction of the City.

 The City is committed to enabling residents the opportunity to participate and engage in the consultation process.
-The LPS will guide the future of planning and development, and builds on the shared vision of Rockingham to be one of the safest, most liveable and sustainable cities in the nation.
+The LPS builds on the shared vision of a thriving and connected community that offers a modern lifestyle balanced with an abundance of environmental assets.

 Keep updated